spmeesseman/vscode-extjs/README.md

 2. .extjsrc.json
 3. settings.json / VSCode Settings

+### The app.json ExtJs Project File

 The **app.json** file is a part of all Sencha Cmd and Sencha ext-gen generated Open Tooling projects.
 If an app.json file is located, the namespaces and classpaths are extracted and added to indexing.
 If a corresponding **workspace.json** file is located in the same directory as an **app.json** file, classpaths are extracted from the packages.dirs propert and added to indexing.
 The *packages.dir* property should be a comma delimited string of package paths included in the application classpath, these normally specify the paths to the packages included in the *requires* array property of the **app.json** file.

+### The .extjsrc.json Configuration File

 The **.extjsrc.json** / **.extjsrc** file is a custom file that can be placed into any directory.
 If an .extjsrc file is located, the namespace and classpaths are extracted and added to indexing.

+The **.extjsrc** file can contain any of the defined properties of a Sencha ExtJS project **app.json** file, but must in the least contain the following two properties:

+1. name
+2. classpath

+### The include Setting

 The **include** path can be set to a string or an array of strings of additional paths to index.
 These strings must be in the form:

     NAME|RELATIVE_DIRECTORY

-The *NAME* part represents the **name** filed described below.
-The *RELATIVE_DIRECTORY* is a directory that is *relative* to the workspace folder it resides in.
+The `NAME` part represents the `name` field [described below](#required-configuration-property---name).
+The `RELATIVE_DIRECTORY` is a directory that is *relative* to the workspace folders and represents the `classpath` field [described below](#required-configuration-property---classpath).

-The app.json/.extjsrc file can contain any of the defined properties of a Sencha ExtJS project, but must in the least contain the following two properties:

-1. name
-2. classpath
+### Required Configuration Properties

+Whether or not an **app.json**, **.extjsrc.json**, or **include** path is used, there are two required properties that must be present.
+For **include** paths, see the [section above](#the-include-setting) describing how to specify both of these properties in the Settings entries.

+#### Required Configuration Property - `name`

-The **name** is the project name, or main project namespace.
+The `name` is a string specifying the project name, or main project namespace.
 FOr example, if your ExtJS files are defined like:

     VSCodeExtJs.view.common.Users
     VSCodeExtJs.view.common.Admins

 Then the default namespace / project name, in most cases, would be "VSCodeExtJS".
-This field corresponds to the **name** property of an **app.json** file.
+This field corresponds to the `name` property of an **app.json** file.

+#### Required Configuration Property - `classpath`

-The **classpath** is a string, or an array of strings, of where the ExtJS JavaScript files can be located.
-This field corresponds to the **classpath** property of an **app.json** file.
+The `classpath` is a string, or an array of strings, of where the ExtJS JavaScript files can be located.
+This field corresponds to the `classpath` property of an **app.json** file.

-Note that classpaths defined in toolkit blocks in app.json will be merged into the main object classpath for indexing.
+Note that classpaths defined in toolkit blocks in **app.json** will be merged into the main object classpath for indexing.

 That's it, ExtJS Languge Server should start indexing your files once a valid configuration file has been found.

+## Versus the Sencha Extension

+This extension is unable to perform the app/workspace commands using Sencha Cmd that the Sencha extension provides.

+Aside from that, the ExtJs Language Server provides everything else it is capable of, in addition to the following:

+1. Free :)
+2. `Intellisense` with Full `JSDoc`.
+3. Method Signature / inline parameter helper with `JsDoc`.
+4. Hover `JsDoc` for all classes, methods, properties and configs.
+5. Hover `JsDoc` for xtype and class string literals.
+6. Static vs. Instance `Intellisense`.
+7. `Go To Definition` for xtype string literals.
+8. Supports `Multi-Root Workspace` and any number of class paths.
+9. `XType validation` and `requires` field checking.
+10. Diagnostic `Quick Fix` for invalidated xtype declarations.
+11. Parses **app.json**, **workspace.json**, and **package.json** files for `auto-import of classpaths`, including dependencies.
+12. Turn on/off the inclusion of deprecated members into `Intellisense` directly in VSCode Settings.
+13. Turn on/off the inclusion of private members into `Intellisense` directly in VSCode Settings.
+14. Configure specific classpaths for Indexing directly in VSCode Settings.
+15. Since, Deprecated, and Private `JsDoc` tags and `Intellisense` tags.
+16. Parsing performance is slightly slower the first time the extensionl loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
+17. Parses ES2016+ syntax using latest Babel code parser and AST traversal.
+18. Other custom validations.
+19. Doesn't require yet another .sencha directory to be created.

 ## ESLint